OrangeWulf/Rust-Docs/Plugins Info/Loadout.md

   "RESET": "Loadout was cleared!",
-  "CURRENT": "Your current loadout is:\n{0}", "LOADOUT": "Your can set your loadout by /loadout save!", "PERM": "Your dont have permission to use that command!"
+  "CURRENT": "Your current loadout is:\n{0}", "LOADOUT": "Your can set your loadout by /loadout save!", "PERM": "Your dont have permission to use that command!", "RESTRICTED": "Following items was restricted:\n{0}" }
-}
 ```